 Researchers discovered that many bullies behaved like they did because they had not acquired empathy, which is an important human quality to have.

 Empathy is the feeling that you understand and share another person's experiences and emotions.
 Bullies that don't learn to be empathetic or sympathetic grow up to be in trouble with the law, to have breakdowns in marriage, to end up in prison, and many other problems.
 Some can't hold a job, some start to take drugs or have mental problems.
 So, bullies end up punishing themselves unless they change.
 Many do change when they grow up and realize what they did.
-Some actually search for those people they were cruel to, and tell them they're sorry.
+Some actually search for those people they were cruel to and tell them they're sorry.

 Fortunately, young bullies can change too, but it often requires guidance from grown-ups.
 This is why it helps if you inform adults of how you're being bullied.
-I know you're afraid of being called a "tattletale" or "snitch," but really, is asking for help on how to deal with mean, tough boys, or a group of nasty girls, a bad thing?
+I know you're afraid of being called a "tattletale" or "snitch," but really, asking for help on how to deal with mean, tough boys, or a group of nasty girls, is not a bad thing.
 Do these kids really have a right to call you names or hit you?
 Think of it this way—if they are a bunch of thugs, picking on you out of sight of grown-ups, isn't that spineless on their part?
 Would they like to be called "cowards"?

 Besides, there is a difference between snitching and telling.
 This is explained in a very good book that would be helpful for the grown-ups in your life to read.
 It explains how they can help you and other kids and how to reduce bullying.
 Tell your family or teachers about it.
 It's called The Bully, The Bullied, and the Not-So-Innocent Bystander by Barbara Coloroso.